What if we found ourselves building something that nobody wanted? In that case, what did it matter if we did it on time and on budget?

 Estimating Epic Costs

-As Epics progress through the Portfolio Kanban, the LPM team will eventually need to understand the potential investment required to realize the hypothesized value.
+As Epics progress through the Portfolio Kanban, Portfolio Leadership will eventually need to understand the potential investment required to realize the hypothesized value.
 This analysis requires a meaningful estimate of the cost of the MVP, and the forecasted cost of the full implementation should the epic hypothesis be proven true.

 • The MVP cost ensures the portfolio is budgeting enough money to prove or disprove the Epic hypothesis.
 It helps ensure that LPM makes sufficient investments in innovation aligned with Lean budget guardrails.

-• The forecasted implementation cost considers ROI analysis, helping determine if the business case is sound, and allows the LPM team to prepare for potential adjustments to value stream budgets.
+• The forecasted implementation cost considers ROI analysis, helping determine if the business case is sound, and allows the Portfolio Leadership and the VMO to prepare for potential adjustments to value stream budgets.

-The Epic owner determines the amount of the MVP’s investment in collaboration with other key stakeholders.
+The Epic Owner determines the amount of the MVP’s investment in collaboration with other key stakeholders.
 This investment should be sufficient to prove or disprove the MVP’s hypothesis.
 Once approved, the value stream cannot spend more than the defined investment cost to build and evaluate the MVP.
-If the value stream has evidence that this cost will be exceeded during epic implementation, further work on the epic should be discussed with LPM before exceeding the MVP’s estimated cost.
+If the value stream has evidence that this cost will be exceeded during epic implementation, further work on the epic should be discussed with Portfolio Leadership before exceeding the MVP’s estimated cost.

 Estimating Implementation Cost